 At any point after creating your table, you can enter contents into the cells.
-You can use the drawing tools from the left vertical toolbar or Drawing tool menu to place text labels or objects in the table.
-Objects inserted into a table may be edited just like objects that are not part of table contents (for more information, please refer to the 'Drawing tools' section of the manual).
+You can use the drawing tools from the left vertical toolbar or Drawing tool menu to place text labels or object in the table.
+Objects inserted into a table may be edited just like objects that are not part of table contents (for more information, please refer to the 'Drawing tools icon bar' and 'Editing the design' sections of the manual).
 Inserting an object into the table contents will anchor it to the table, so that if you later move, stretch or scale the table, the object stays linked to the correct cell in the table.